ldi-github/shirates-core/doc/markdown/vision/basic/function_property/getting_image/find_image.md

 ### Tuning threshold

-You may encounter an error in spite of the image is accually existing, and see message as follows.
+You may encounter an error in spite of the image is actually existing, and see message as follows.

 ```